 But What If I Really Want to Care About This?

 Well my dear completist … honestly … there’s really no good solution here.
 There’s nothing currently in ConfigMgr that’s going to fix this problem for us.
 The only suggestion I have is to deploy the SSUs ‘out of band’ ahead of the CUs.
 To be clear though, that should only be required/necessary when MS releases a SSU and CU in the same month and they depend on each other.
 Microsoft hasn’t been doing that so really, you shouldn’t need to do anything.
 If you do though, the SSU is relatively safe.
 It’s not touching the core OS itself and doesn’t require a reboot.
+Heck, go wild and suppress reboots on thesSSU-only deployment to guarantee no outages.
 Pilot and test it of course but it’s a pretty safe thing to roll out.

 Unacceptable.
 Try Harder.
 And With More Talent.